 - Paying someone else to fix the Service (if appropriate).

-Notwithstanding clause 6.7, to the fullest extent permitted by applicable law, TA Law’s total cumulative liability to you in connection with this Agreement, whether in contract or tort (including negligence) or otherwise, will not exceed AUD $500.00
+- Notwithstanding sub-clause (c) above, to the fullest extent permitted by applicable law, our total cumulative liability to you in connection with this Agreement, whether in contract or tort (including negligence) or otherwise, will not exceed AUD $500.

-In the event that any disputes arise in relation to the Services or this Agreement, you agree to:
+- If any dispute arises in relation to the Service or this Agreement, you agree to:

-- If we are unable to resolve the dispute between our senior representatives, the matter will be referred to mediation, with a mediator to be appointed by the Institute of Arbitrators and Mediators Australia or Chartered Institute of Arbitrators (UK) (whichever is applicable);
+- If we are unable to resolve the dispute between our senior representatives, the matter will be referred to mediation, with a mediator to be appointed by the Institute of Arbitrators and Mediators Australia.

 - If the dispute is not able to be resolved by mediation, the parties may agree to implement further alternative dispute resolution processes.